Analysis of Soil/Plant/Water/Air Samples

 - Soil exchangeable (using cation exchange method by percolation with 1M NH4Cl solution) elements (e.g. Na, K, Ca, Mg, Fe, Al, Mn), plant and soil total (using pressure digestion in concentrated HNO3) elements (e.g. Na, K, Ca, Mg, Fe, Al, Mn, P, S, Ni, Cu, Pb, etc.) and specific elements (e.g. Fe, Al, P, etc.) from other soil-extraction methods (e.g. ammonium oxalate, pyrophosphate, resin, Bray, sodium bicarbonate) using inductively coupled plasma-atomic emission spectrometer (iCAP 6300 Duo VIEW ICP Spectrometer, Thermo Fischer Scientific GmbH, Dreieich, Germany).

-- N2O, CO2, CH4, C2H2 and C2H4 concentrations (with gas samples stored in 12-ml glass vials; Exetainer; Labco Limited, Lampeter, United Kingdom) using a gas chromatograph (SRI 8610C, SRI Instruments Europe GmbH, Bad Honnef, Germany) equipped with a flame ionization detector, an electron capture detector and an autosampler.
+- N2O, CO2, CH4, C2H2 and C2H4 concentrations (with gas samples stored in 12-ml glass vials; Exetainer; Labco Limited, Lampeter, United Kingdom) using a gas chromatograph (SRI 8610C, SRI Instruments Europe GmbH, Bad Honnef, Germany) equipped with a flame ionization detector (for CO2 with a methanizer, CH4, C2H2 and C2H4), an electron capture detector (for N2O with a make-up gas of 5%CO2-95%N2 (5.0 purity grade)), and an autosampler.